 1.8.
-Known limitations in this release
+Known limitations in the release candidate

-This section lists known limitations in RCC-1.3 that will be addressed in future releases of RCC-1.3.
+This section lists known limitations in RCC-1.3 release candiates that will be addressed in later future RCC-1.3.

-- ERC32 is not yet available as pre-built BSPs. - The LEON3 multiprocessor BSP configuration (-qbsp=leon3\mp) is not yet available as pre-built (BSP configuration exists, enable in build-rtems.sh).

-The LEON3 BSP configuration without driver manager (-qbsp=leon3\std) is not yet available as prebuilt.
+- ERC2, LEON2, AT697 BSP are not yet available as pre-built BSPs. - The toolchain is not yet available for Windows. - The LEON3 multiprocessor BSP configuration (-qbsp=leon3\mp) is not yet available as pre-built. - The LEON3 BSP configuration without driver manager (-qbsp=leon3\std) is not yet available as prebuilt.